Snippets of videos of a videogame to give recommendations and show eSports competitions might be limited by copyright law, but there are exemptions.

 Videogames as copyright protected works

-Publications of sharing tips on how to complete videogames and maximise bonuses might increase with the expansion of the eSports competitions.
+Publications of sharing tips on how to complete videogames and maximize bonuses might increase with the expansion of the eSports competitions.
 The same applies to platforms streaming videogames alone or together with eSports actions of the various players.
 Yet are these activities possible without the copyright holders’ consent?

 The fair use exception for eSports under copyright law

-Assuming that videogame excerpts, such as those of an eSports competition, are a protectable subject matter, Article 70, Paragraph 1 of Italian Copyright Law provides a “free use” exception for the use of part of a copyrighted work for the purpose of criticism, comment, news reporting, teaching or research, within the limits justified by such purpose and provided that such an use does not interfere with the economic exploitation of the work.
+Assuming that videogame excerpts, such as those of an eSports competition, are a protectable subject matter, Article 70, Paragraph 1 of Italian Copyright Law provides a “free use” exception for the use of part of a copyrighted work for the purpose of criticism, comment, news reporting, teaching or research, within the limits justified by such purpose and provided that such a use does not interfere with the economic exploitation of the work.

-Article 70, Paragraph 2, Italian copyright law provides for the possibility of making available images or music free of charge over the Internet, provided that they are in “low resolution” and only if use of these works is not for profit.
-Also in this case, use is subject to certain conditions: the didactic or scientific purpose, the degradation of published works and the absence of profit in sharing such contents.
+Article 70, Paragraph 2, Italian copyright law provides for the possibility of making available images or music free of charge over the Internet, provided that they are in “low resolution” and only if the use of these works is not for profit.
+Also, in this case, use is subject to certain conditions: the didactic or scientific purpose, the degradation of published works and the absence of profit in sharing such contents.

-In interpreting Article 70, Paragraph 1, of Italian Copyright Law, the Supreme Court observed that the quotation of a work can be considered lawful only when it is directed to the making of a second autonomous work that embeds the original one.
+In interpreting Article 70, Paragraph 1, of Italian Copyright Law, the Supreme Court observed that the quotation of work can be considered lawful only when it is directed to the making of a second autonomous work that embeds the original one.
 Further, the quotation must be limited to the extent justified by the relevant purposes and not be in competition with all the possible markets of exploitation of the original work.

 It is questionable whether this last principle would also apply to the concept of “use made for profit” relevant for the application of Article 70, Paragraph 2 of Italian Copyright Law.
 Case law is divided on the definition of “use made for profit”.
 Traditionally, the execution of works within a profit-making activity is considered as an economic use reserved to the author in the off-line world, regardless of the actual profit achieved.
 Yet, if we apply this principle to the online context, the ubiquitous advertising business model would always determine the existence of commercial activity, even if the actual profit is limited.

-Bearing the above principles in mind and in the absence of a an established definition of “use made for profit”,
+Bearing the above principles in mind and in the absence of an established definition of “use made for profit”,

-- A first obstacle to the application of the above mentioned copyright fair use exceptions to videogame publications, including those in eSports, might be the fact that videogame single frames could be considered as autonomous copyright works, therefore, it would not be possible to limit reproduction to “parts of a copyrighted works”, as requested by Article 70, Paragraph 1, ICL.
+- A first obstacle to the application of the above-mentioned copyright fair use exceptions to videogame publications, including those in eSports, might be the fact that videogame single frames could be considered as autonomous copyright works, therefore, it would not be possible to limit reproduction to “parts of a copyrighted works”, as requested by Article 70, Paragraph 1, ICL.

 - Secondly, it could be argued that the making of a book including videogame frames and literary parts explaining how to earn bonuses and complete the most difficult levels amounts to an autonomous copyright work.
-And the same could be held regarding most broadcasters that are streaming the game play with commentaries and in most cases they interact with their viewers.
+And the same could be held regarding most broadcasters that are streaming the gameplay with commentaries and in most cases, they interact with their viewers.
 In addition, in both instances, the purpose to compare the best strategies of play might well amount to a “discussion purpose”.